umbraco/UmbracoDocs/Umbraco-Deploy/Installing-Deploy/CICD-Pipeline/ci-cd-azure-dev-ops.md

 Additional steps can be added as required, for example for running automated tests.

 The Umbraco Deploy license file and the schema data files will automatically be included within the build output.

-There's no need for custom steps to include these as there was in Umbraco 8.

 The deployment part of the pipeline stage consists of two steps.